 Italy possesses a highly diversified culture that provides a multifunctional experience for students applying to the country.
 Not only this, but the country hosts exceptional educational institutes at all levels catering to students of varying backgrounds and academic fields.
 Furthermore, Italy is preferred by international students due to the relatively low tuition fees, which ensure that students are relieved of any financial burden.

-Language Tests in Italy for International Students
+Language Proficiency Tests Needed in Italy

 Italian Language Tests for International Students